Hospitaller Templar heritage

 Varetz

-Commandery of the Templars and Hospitallers open to visitors from time to time.
+Commandery of the Knights Templar and Hospitallers, open to visitors from time to time.

 St Rémy sacred fountain, free access.

-Chapel of the Templars and Hospitallers: information from the town hall 05 55 85 06 19 (key issued).
+Chapel of the Templars and Hospitallers: information from the town hall 05 55 85 06 19 (key given).

 Ω Follow the adventures of these orders on podcast: Episode Varetz!